How to Massage Your Way to Relief from Calf Strain with Massage Techniques

 Step-By-Step Guide To Massaging A Calf Muscle Strain

-6 Repeat the massage on the other calf muscle.
+If necessary, repeat the massage process on your other calf muscle.

 After completing the massage, be sure to stretch the calf muscles to further help with relief and recovery.